 First on the list of any natural treatment guide should be diet.

 And I’m not talking about diet in the sense that you should reduce your calories and go on a diet.

 I’m talking about a set of healthy guidelines that you use on a day-to-day basis which help dictate which types of foods you consume and which types of foods you avoid.

 Because the food that you eat can heavily influence both your immune system AND thyroid function.

-t turns out that there are several types of foods which can actually make Hashimoto's worse.
+t turns out that there are several types of foods that can actually make Hashimoto’s worse.

 There are even some studies that suggest that certain foods stimulate immune dysfunction in the body (as well as inflammation) and may even be the triggering event for some people.